-a.
-Sarah Franklin - Requests that school calendar get sent out to families as soon as possible so families can plan a.
-Approval/Rejection of April 2023 financial report i.
+- Sarah Franklin Requests that school calendar get sent out to families as soon as possible so families can plan - 6.
+Financial Report: (Josh MacLachlan Treasurer, Nate Winter CLA) - a.
+Approval/Rejection of April 2023 financial report - i.
 Josh MacLachlan motions to approve the April 2023 financial report.